15 of 15 portraits of John Dalton

 19 7/8 in. x 15 1/2 in.
 (505 mm x 393 mm) plate size; 21 in. x 13 3/8 in.
 (533 mm x 341 mm) paper size

 - James Stephenson (1808-1886), Engraver and lithographer.
-Artist associated with 13 portraits.
+Artist or producer associated with 13 portraits.

-Cardinal Newman converts to Roman Catholicism.
-A leader of the Oxford movement , growing in influence since the 1820s, Newman had raised doubts about the authority of the Anglican church.
 Ralph Etwall, MP for Andover, demands an inquiry into the administration of the Andover workhouse, which leads to the abolition of the Poor Law Commission, and resolution of Parliament to improve workhouse conditions.

 Art and scienceThe American poet, short story writer, critic and leader of the American Romantic movement, Edgar Allan Poe, publishes his narrative poem 'The Raven'.
 The poem is a supernatural tale of a mysterious talking raven's visit to a distraught lover, who descends into madness, and explores themes of self-torture and obsession.
-The reconstruction of Trafalgar Square, by architects John Nash and Sir Charles Barry, is completed.

-, and a crew of 129 men made up Royal Navy officers.
+InternationalSir John Franklin's expedition in search of the North-West passage, the sea route linking the Atlantic and Pacific oceans.
+Franklin took two ships, the Erebus and the Terror, and a crew of 129 men made up Royal Navy officers.
 The crew never returned.
 Search parties sent out years later discovered the ships had got stuck in frozen waters, and that all the men had died.